 Spectrem recently focused its research on some of the end-of-life issues that everyone faces (see Down to the Last Detail: Setting Your Financial Affairs in Order ) and found that while most investors feel they are fairly well prepared should something happen to them (either due to long-term illness or an unexpected event), the reality was that most were not as prepared as they thought.
 In fact, while 86% indicated they felt as if they had planned for what would happen when they passed away and needed to have their assets distributed, fewer than half had even made a list of their assets and accounts.

-While the research indicated that only 22% of investors have discussed these issues with their financial advisor, that doesn’t mean that financial advisors shouldn’t be trying to proactively address end-of-life planning with their clients.
+While the research indicated that only 22% of investors have discussed the issues of what would happen if they were to pass away, that doesn’t mean that financial advisors shouldn’t be trying to proactively address end-of-life planning with their clients.
 These are difficult and detailed discussions that investors often don’t want to have, but after dealing with the issue, will feel much more comfortable regarding what will happen in the case they become incapacitated.

 Spectrem found that 53% of investors indicated they have a plan in place for beneficiaries to access all of their accounts upon their death.
 Not surprisingly, the likelihood of having this type of plan in place increases with age.
 Seventy-one percent of WWII investors have completed this task but only 30% of Millennials have done so.
 Surprisingly, only 58% of Baby Boomers have completed this task.
 Most advisors have a client base that includes a significant number of Baby Boomers, thus this could be an important discussion to have with your Baby Boomer clients.
 Similarly, only 39% of Gen Xers are prepared.
 As households in the midst of child-rearing and careers, Gen Xers also have a need for assistance in this arena.